xunluo776/superstore-databricks-dbt-proejct/README.md

 ## 🚀 Project Overview
 This project demonstrates a full end-to-end **Data Engineering pipeline** built on the modern **Lakehouse architecture**.
-Using the popular Superstore retail dataset, it showcases ingestion, transformation, and analytics — all orchestrated on Databricks with dbt for modular SQL modeling.
+Using the kaggle Superstore retail dataset, it showcases ingestion, transformation, and analytics — all orchestrated on Databricks with dbt for modular SQL modeling.

 **Key outcomes include:**
 - Month-over-month sales and profit growth tracking